The Körös Regional Archaeological Project: International Research Experiences for Students (IRES)

-Locations: Fieldwork in Hungary: March 10 – April 5, 2013; lab projects in Hungary, Greece, and USA in the summer, 2013.
-This is part of a collaborative, multi-disciplinary, international research project between scientists and students at European and American Universities and Museums.
+Locations: Fieldwork in Hungary: June 1–30, 2014; lab projects may be continued in Hungary, Greece, and USA in summer and autumn, 2014.
+Part of a collaborative, multi-disciplinary, international research project between scientists and students at European and American Universities and Museums.

 Program Description: Five outstanding undergraduate students, graduate students, and postdoctoral researchers in Anthropological Archaeology – particularly qualified minorities and members of other underrepresented groups – will join an international, multidisciplinary, research team studying prehistoric European agricultural villages on the Great Hungarian Plain occupied between 5500 and 4500 BC (cal.).
 This research, training, and mentoring program includes field work at Neolithic tells and flat sites, data collection, laboratory analysis, publication, and dissemination of information to a wide audience.
-Five applicants will be selected to join our archaeological field project in eastern Hungary, design an independent research project, and collect data at the field sites.
-After the field season, they will work with scientists and mentors at laboratories in Hungary, Greece, and the USA; analyze and interpret their data; present their results at international conferences; publish their results in peer-reviewed journals; and dissementate their findings via webpages and other media.
+Five applicants will be selected to join our archaeological field project in eastern Hungary, design an independent research project, and catalog and analyze data from field sites.
+After the season in June, they may work with scientists and mentors at laboratories in Hungary, Greece, and the USA; analyze and interpret their data; present their results at international conferences; publish their results in peer-reviewed journals; and dissementate their findings via webpages and other media.

 - Analysis of anomalies identified during magnetic surveys.
-The anomalies have “signatures” associated with certain features.
-Magnetic survey results can be used to produce site maps before any excavations are conducted.
+Anomalies have “signatures” associated with certain features.

-- Bayesian analysis of radiocarbon dates from tells and flat sites.
-Radiocarbon dates from charcoal and bone samples from several sites will be analyzed to refine the chronology of Neolithic settlements.
+- Bayesian analysis of radiocarbon dates.
+Radiocarbon dates will be analyzed to refine the chronology of Neolithic settlements.

-- Reconstruction of paleo-environmental contexts of prehistoric villages with geomorphological data.
+- Reconstruction of paleo-environmental contexts with geomorphological data.
 The configuration of ancient landforms can be reconstructed from topography, while pollen, microfossils, and macrofossils found in soil cores can be used as proxies for past environmental conditions.

 - Microstratigraphic analysis of tell levels.
-Features, burned layers, and artifact concentrations are major components of tell levels.
-Detailed analyses can identify activity areas, obtain samples for dating, reconstruct building methods, and examine the depositional and weathering processes that occurred when buildings were dismantled and mounded over.
+Features, burned layers, and artifact concentrations in tell levels will be sampled to obtain materials that wil be used for dating, to reconstruct building methods, and examine the depositional and weathering processes.

 - Functional analysis of lithic artifacts.
-Diagnostic wear traces on edges of flaked and ground stone tools can be identified and compared to the microwear on replicas to learn how ancient tools were used.
+Diagnostic wear traces on edges of flaked and ground stone tools will be identified and compared to the microwear on stone tool replicas to learn how ancient tools were used.

 - Elemental and petrographic analysis of ceramics.
-Sources of clays and temper used to produce pottery can be identified and firing temperatures can be estimated.
-The results can be used to study ceramic technology and exchange.
+Sources of clays and temper used to produce pottery will be identified and firing temperatures will be estimated.
+The results will be used to study ceramic technology and exchange.

 - Identification and analysis of animal remains.
 Domestic and wild species can be identified, species abundance estimated, and butchering and disposal practices can be documented.

 - Identification of floral materials from flotation samples.
-Wood samples and plant remains can be identified and used to reconstruct past diets, seasonality, and land use practices.
+Animal and plant remains can be identified and used to reconstruct past diets, seasonality, and land use practices.

 - Stylistic analyses of ceramics.
 Pottery styles can be identified and used to examine interaction between kin groups within sites and with other societies on the Great Hungarian Plain and beyond.

 How to apply: Please download the application form below.
-Eligible applicants must provide information about their academic standing, the upper-level anthropology and archaeology courses they have taken, and their field training.
-Applicants will write a self-evaluation, choose one of the 10 independent research projects listed above and write two short essays.
-They will also be asked to submit a list of grades for their college and university courses (or a transcript), and two recommendations from persons able to comment on their academic and personal qualifications for collaborative international research.
+Eligible applicants must provide information about your academic standing, the upper-level anthropology and archaeology courses you have taken, and any field or lab training.
+Applicants will write a self-evaluation, choose one of the 10 independent research projects listed above, and write two short essays.
+You will also be asked to submit a list of grades for your college and university courses (or a transcript), and two recommendation forms from persons able to comment on your academic and personal qualifications for collaborative international research.

 For more information, please visit these websites: